 A Terrible Mercy

-A Terrible Mercy is the world’s first real-time novel, meaning that it will be updated and re-published every three months to reflect current events.
-ATM is an unconventional thriller in another respect, as well: its protagonists are not government-trained operatives with unfailing nerve, possessed of skills bordering on the supernatural, but a mismatched quartet of ordinary people unwillingly stitched together by events over which they have no control, but which compel them to battle an unseen evil that threats to cast the world into an kitumian darkness in which only ebola thrives.
-As the world crumbles about them, only one thing is certain: trust no one; especially not each other.
+A mismatched quartet of ordinary people are unwillingly stitched together by events over which they have no control, and propelled toward battle with an unseen horror that threatens to cast the world into an Kitumian darkness in which only Ebola thrives.
+As the world crumbles about them, one thing becomes certain: trust no one – especially those you trust most of all.

 A Terrible Mercy